Unibeautify/sparser/readme.md

 The *stack* array stores strings that describe the current structure where the item resides from the code.
 In markup code the value is the tag name for the parent element at the index in the *begin* array.
 In script and style code the value is a generic description of the current structure, such as: function, object, or class.

 #### token
 The *token* array contains a string of the current item.
-Markup attributes will be a separate tokens immediately following their parent element and also explicitly indicating associate via the *begin* and *stack* data fields.
+Markup attributes will be a separate token immediately following their parent element and also explicitly indicated via the *begin* and *stack* data fields.

 #### types
 The *types* array contains a string that describes the token value according to a generalized category name.